 The young baby remains attached to the milk-filled teats for a period that corresponds to the remaining gestation period in a placental mammal.

-The reason as to why marsupials give birth early is because they lack a placenta.
+The reason why marsupials give birth early is they lack a placenta.
 The placenta connects the embryo to the mother’s blood supply.

 The placenta works to provide the embryo with the much-needed nutrients as well as oxygen.
 The placenta also takes away all the waste products.